Written by Vivek Jaiswal | Co-founder, Customer Guru

 Upon his return, Kerry ensured that he had written to the crew of United Airlines, expressing gratitude for their immense help and support.

 Truly, this IS one of the most amazingly shocking stories of excellent customer experience!
-Don’t these kind of stories reinstate our faith in humankind?
-Do let us know if you have had such great service from an organisation.
+Don’t these kinds of stories reinstate our faith in humankind?
+Do let us know if you have had such great service from an organization.
 We’d love to publish it for you.

 The leaders of Starbucks, the world’s favorite coffeehouse chain, have often encouraged their customers to…

 This International Women’s Day, we at Customer Guru would like to honor women CX professionals…

 Kanika Tekriwal founded JetSetGo in 2014.
 Today, JetSetGo operates India’s largest private jet and helicopter…